gmarm/BetterSegmentedControl/README.md

 ## Contribution

-Feel free to Fork, submit Pull Requests or send me your feedback and suggestions!
-Please make sure that tests are passing before submitting a new Pull Request.
+Feel free to submit Pull Requests or send me your feedback and suggestions!

 ## Author